org-formation/org-formation-cli/docs/articles/org-formation.md

 **Note that**

-1. The `--region` option is required as the init command will create an S3 bucket and the --region option is used to specify the region the bucket must be created in.
+1. The `--region` option is required as the `init` command will create an S3 bucket and the --region option is used to specify the region the bucket must be created in.
 2. A `--profile` option can optionally be used to reference an AWS profile configured in the aws cli.
 The AWS credentials used (either the default credential or those associated with the profile specified) must give access to the AWS Account that contains the AWS Organization resources (the 'Master Account') and have sufficient right to interact with the AWS Organization service and assume roles within the accounts contained within the AWS Organization.
 3. By default the S3 bucket used to store state is named `organization-formation-${masterAccountId}`.
 However, you can change the name of the bucket (using the `--state-bucket-name` option) and the name of the object org-formation uses to store state (`--state-object` option).

-If all went well you now have a file that is called organization.yml in your current directory that will contain all the different resources currently contained within AWS Organizations in your master account.
+If all went well, you now have a file that is called organization.yml in your current directory that will contain all the different resources currently contained within AWS Organizations in your master account.

 For example: